Skoda Octavia vRS review

 The infotainment’s not been universally liked by us.
 Editor Keith Adams said in our long-term test, ‘it’s performed a software update on me twice.
 This means when you start up the car, on the infotainment screen it just says ‘loading settings’ and won’t let you use Apple CarPlay or the radio or sat-nav until it’s finished updating.
 On one 30-minute journey it meant sitting in complete silence throughout the duration with nothing but my own thoughts to keep me company.’

 In terms of practicality, it’s a great choice, being a capacious family car, with especially impressive room in the rear.
 There are a useful number of storage cubbies, while the glovebox is unusually large, too.
-Overall very impressive.
+Overall it’s very impressive.

 The hatchback’s boot is deep and wide, and extremely well shaped.
 It offers 600 litres of boot space seats up, and 1,555 litres with them folded.
 The vRS Estate ups that to 640 and 1,700 litres, which is larger than many cars in the class above.
+Regardless of which version you go for, you’re unlikely to disappointed by its interior space.

 Comfort